Pharmacology of cell excitation

 |5-HT3 serotonin||cations||excitatory||inhibitors are used to treat emesis|

 The nicotinic acetylcholine receptor occurs in the CNS, in the autonomic nervous system, and in neuromuscular synapses (motor endplates).
-We will see some drugs that target this receptor in section 6.15, after having taken a look at the organization of the autonomic nervous system.
+We will see some drugs that target this receptor in section 6.15, after having examined the organization of the autonomic nervous system.

 Inhibitors of the 5-HT3 serotonin receptor are used to suppress emesis, particularly in cancer patients undergoing chemotherapy.
 The 5-HT3 inhibitor ondansetron is shown in slide 6.12.2.